 If you are experiencing a life-threatening emergency, call 911 immediately.

 You’ve had a lot to think about during your pregnancy.
 If you haven’t thought about what your plans are now that you’re in month 7, now would be a great time to speak to a professional about your unplanned pregnancy options.
-They will give you information on both of your unplanned pregnancy options, at no cost and with no pressure to choose either one.
+They will give you information on both of your unplanned pregnancy options.